Usage

 -c file

 Read the given configuration file.
-This option may be re-
+This option may be repeated

-peated several times.
-If a directory is provided, each file
+several times.
+If a directory is provided, each file therein

 When invoked as lldpctl, lldpcli will display detailed information

-about each neighbors on the specified interfaces or on all interfaces
+about each neighbor on the specified interfaces or on all interfaces

 if none are specified.
 This command is mostly kept for backward com-